 COVID-19 UPDATE: Message from the City Assessor’s Office

-The City Assessor’s Office is currently closed due to the pandemic.
+The City Assessor’s Office is closed to the public on Mondays and Wednesdays.
 You may email the Assessor’s Office or contact us at (248) 246-3110.

-Limited staff will be in the building periodically to answer calls, return messages and open mail.
-Staff is working remotely and will answer all inquiries within one business day.
+Staff members are working in the building and will answer calls, return messages, and open mail.
+All inquiries will be answered within one business day.

-You may file your paperwork either by mail or by putting it in one of the drop boxes located on Third Street outside of city hall or at the front door of city hall on Williams Street.
-Either way, we ask that you put it to the attention of the Assessor’s Office, make sure all the paperwork is signed and completely filled out (incomplete forms cannot be processed) and provide a self-addressed stamped envelope so that we can return a time stamped copy to you for your records.
-If the property is going to be your principal residence and you have a Principal Residence Exemption (PRE) on another property, we cannot accept a PRE on your new house unless you have rescinded that property and provided a time stamped copy of the rescind with the rest of your paperwork.
-Our address is 211 S. Williams Street, Royal Oak, MI 48067.
+You may file your paperwork either by mail or by putting it in one of the two drop boxes located outside of the new City Hall on S Troy Street.
+Both drop boxes are clearly identified by DROP BOX and the Royal Oak logo.
+One is located on the driveway between the north side of city hall and the farmer’s market.
+The other is outside the door on the east side of the building.
+We ask that you please address your envelope to the attention of the Assessor’s Office, make sure all the paperwork is signed and completely filled out (incomplete forms will not be processed) and provide a self-addressed stamped envelope so that we can return a date stamped copy to you for your records.
+If you have a Principal Residence Exemption (PRE) on another property, we cannot accept a PRE on your new house unless you have rescinded that property and provided a date stamped copy of the rescind with the rest of your paperwork.
+Our address is 203 S Troy Street, Royal Oak MI 48067

 We appreciate your cooperation and please stay safe.